jordanmkainos/test/README.md

 * Detects the resolution of the client device and serve an image quality that is most appropriate for user.
 This boils down to either showing a high/low resolution image depending if the client device is within a certain threshold.
 Again this is a performance focused layer of functionality, since high resolution images are only served if appropriate which will benefit older devices in particular which have satisfactory fidelity if the images are lower resolution.

-***NOTE - *** To test this functionality manually change the screen resolution so that the height is below the 800px threshold.
+***Note - *** To test this functionality manually change the screen resolution so that the height is below the 800px threshold.

 ## ##